SWotherspoon/SGAT/README.md

 7. Create an Rstudio project in the folder containing this README file.

-8. In the build tab, choose `More/Configure Build Tools...` and click `Generate documentation with Roxygen`, select `Configure` and choose to generate `Rd files` and the `NAMESPACE file`, leaving the other options as they are.
+8. In the build tab, choose `More/Configure Build Tools...` and

-9. Choose `More/Roxygenize` from the `Build` tab
+   1. Click `Use devtools if available`, and

+   2. Click `Generate documentation with Roxygen`, select `Configure` and select all six teckboxes.

-10. Choose `Build & Reload` to make the package immediately available to R, or choose `More/Build source package` `More/Build binary package` from the `Build` tab to make source or binary packages.
+9. Choose `Build & Reload` to make the package immediately available to R, or choose `More/Build source package` `More/Build binary package` from the `Build` tab to make source or binary packages.